 We’ve recently added the Garrett ATX for sale in our shop, so we thought it would be prudent to provide you with a detailed Garrett ATX review to go with it.
-After all, it is one of Garrett’s premium products, and lot’s of people are starting to sit up and take notice.
+After all, it is one of Garrett’s premium products, and lot’s of people are starting to sit up and take notice – so much so that it’s made it into multiple positions on our metal detector review page.

 For a long time Garrett has been trailing it’s main rival in Minelab when it comes to a quality top end metal detector.
 Minelab have been offering the GPX 5000 for a while now, while Garrett continued to offer detectors more targeted to the entry level market.

 I believe the people at Garrett have developed the ATX as the answer to the Minelab domination in this space, and to be honest, they have done a pretty good job.
-However, while it is easy to make a direct comparison between the Garrett ATX and the Minelab GPX 5000, it is probably wrong to do so.
+However, while it is easy to make a direct comparison between the Garrett ATX and the Minelab GPX 5000 (read my review), it is probably wrong to do so.
 They are very different machines, which are still targeted at different people in the market place.

 True, they are both quite expensive (although the ATX is about half the price), the ATX is a lot less flexible and customizable than the GPX 5000.
 While that is a big negative for seasoned pros who want to hunt for specific targets, it’s a massive bonus to those people who want the features of a top end detector, without the headaches involved in understanding the settings and other related complexities associated with the GPX 5000, of which there are many.